 We create Value Stream Maps using an approach that has been modified for the process industry (food & beverage, liquids, sheet goods, solid & fluid packaging operations).

-Value Stream Mapping as a type of modelling process that consists of four steps;
+Value Stream Mapping as a type of modelling process with 4 steps;

-- select a discrete part of the supply chain based on an opportunity
+- select a Discrete Part of the supply chain based on a business opportunity

 - map the Current State